kekethi/kekethi/README.md

-- 👋 Hi, I’m @kekethi
+- Hi, I’m @kekethi
-- 👀 I’m interested in ler livros
+- I’m interested in ler livros
-- 😄 Pronouns: ela dela
+-  ela dela
 - what do I like to do gosto de observar o ceu
+- entp

 <!---